 “For in Him (Jesus) all the fullness of Deity dwells in bodily form, and in Him you have been made complete, and He is the head over all rule and authority;” (Colossians 2:9-10)

-Because it is only in God that absolute authority exists and because we are called to obey him, I do not believe a Christian wife must submit to her husband if what he wants is contrary to God’s word.
+Because it is only in God that absolute authority exists and because we are called to obey Him, a Christian wife must not submit to her husband if what he wants is contrary to God’s word.
 Leaning on the everything of Ephesians 5:24 as justification to follow a husband into sin is drastically dishonoring to God, and seeing it as a compulsion to follow a husband into sin is unnecessary.
 Christian wives can and must refuse to submit to anything outside of the revealed will of God.
 We must first and foremost be true to our Lord.
-Besides the very real need to walk in obedience to him to his glory, knowingly walking in sin can do damage to a wife’s spiritual and possibly emotional and physical health.
+Besides the very real need to walk in obedience to Him to His glory, knowingly walking in sin can do damage to a wife’s spiritual and possibly emotional and physical health.

 Why does it say “everything”?